Bidirectional Bluetooth Command Path Validation with HC-05 and Elegoo Uno R3

 Why I did not keep Bluetooth on pins 0 and 1

 One of the first practical lessons in the project was that on an Arduino Uno-class board, the main hardware UART is on digital pins 0 (RX) and 1 (TX), and that UART is also connected to the onboard USB interface.
 That creates a conflict if I want to use the USB serial monitor for debugging while also using Bluetooth on the same serial path.
+Arduino’s documented SoftwareSerial example exists specifically to let you create an additional serial path on other digital pins.
+(Arduino Documentation)

 So instead of sharing the hardware UART, I used: